Diesel exhaust fluid is essential for commercial diesel vehicles, even during cold weather.

 Our DEF equipment line can help you properly store DEF to avoid the irritating or dangerous effects of freezing temperatures.
 Indoor or underground tanks are the most common solution, as these tanks are heated through other sources and remain at a relatively stable temperature.

-Another solution is to choose a tank with a heating feature built-in.
+Another solution is to choose a tank with a built-in heating feature.
 Work with our team to explore your container options to prevent freezing in the first place.

 Don’t Use Additives

 Other liquids are kept from freezing with additives.
-It may seem common sense to add an anti-gel or antifreeze product to a DEF holding tank.
-Don’t attempt to introduce any additional products to your DEF, either in a holding tank or in your SCR system.
+It may seem common sense to add an anti-gel or antifreeze product to a DEF holding tank system.
+Don’t attempt to introduce any additional products to your DEF, either in a holding tank or in your DEF system.

 You don’t need to worry about your DEF if it’s already frozen.
-As long as you avoid direct sunlight exposure and review the expiration date, you can safely pump it into your commercial truck.
+If you avoid direct sunlight exposure, you can safely pump it into your commercial truck once it has thawed.

 Avoid Direct Sunlight Exposure